rajasimon/sqlg/docs/index.rst

 Welcome to sqlg's documentation!
 ================================

-`sqlg` is very useful where you want to create tables and  generate rows automatically.
+`Standardized Query Language Generator` is a Command line tool to automate or create sample database entries for your tables.
+It's very useful where creating tables and generate rows automatically.
-Configuration is fairly simple it's just the JSON files.

 The